“…and the torch is passed,

 Young newsie Jack Kelly, played by Jeremy Jordan, makes a living selling papers in a time when success hinged on eye-popping headlines.
 Much to the boys’ annoyance, they haven’t gotten interesting headlines (“Trolley Strike, again?”) and Jack has to be a bit crooked with his Extra-Extra pitches.
 The newsies work under the whims of their white-collared corrupt employer, the tycoon Joseph Pulitzer (reprised by the Steve Blanchard of the National Tour) who decides to itch up his profits at the expense of the boys’ labor.
 When he’s told immediately that the idea is reprehensible, he rationalizes it as an education in hard work for the hungry boys.
 Jack Kelly and his band of newsies brothers stage a burgeoning protest.
 They have heart and catchy “Do You Hear The People Sing” show tunes on their side.

 The plot's roots trace directly to the 1992 box-office bomb that raked in a cult following on home video.
 The musical plot, which was initially conceived as a straightforward serious drama, was poorly paced.
 One of its pointless song numbers, sang by the shoehorned-in Ann-Margaret, hooked it a Raspberry Award for Worst Original Song.
-For all its negative reception, the film does have some particular strengths: the strongest tunes feature that Alan Menken and late Howard Ashman’s charm, the earnest rapport between Christian Bale’s Jack Kelly and David Moscow’s David Jacobs, and a sincere crack at conveying an obscure chapter in history, even if it was through a Disneyfied lens.
+For all its negative reception, the film does have some particular strengths: the strongest tunes feature that Alan Menken's charm and infectious lyricism by Jack Feldman, the earnest rapport between Christian Bale’s Jack Kelly and David Moscow’s David Jacobs, and a sincere crack at conveying an obscure chapter in history, even if it was through a Disneyfied lens.
 Despite misaimed execution, the 1992 film had its heart in the right place.

 So it was a miracle that it received a Second Coming of sorts on the Broadway stage in 2012, snagging two Tony Awards.
 Shot for the screen in 2016, this production sees the prowess of the Broadway roles reprised by Jeremy Jordan, Ben Fankhauser, Andrew Keenan-Bolger, Kara Lindsay, and alumni from the National Tour.